-Figure 5.3: Example of signal processing for 3d BCG.
-A: filtered triaxial acceleration, B: after differencing, C: Shannon entropy, D: after smoothing.
-Identified heart beats in blue.
-Y-axis labeling follows Lee et al. (2016 Sensors) and y-axis values were excluded because the filtering process introduces magnitude distortion; only the relative shape of the signal is relevant to the analysis.
+Figure 5.3: Example of signal processing for 3d BCG during a motionless period in a blue whale dive.
+A: Band-pass filtered triaxial acceleration, where surge is along the anterior-posterior axis, sway is along the lateral axis, and heave is along the dorso-ventral axis.
+B: Differencing the filtered acceleration enhances peaks.
+C: Calculating the Shannon entropy combines information from all three axes and makes the signal strictly positive.
+D: Smoothing the Shannon entropy facilitates robust peak detection.
+Detected heart beats in blue.
+Y-axis labeling follows (Lee et al., 2016); y-axis values were excluded because the filtering process introduces magnitude distortion and only the relative shape of the signal is relevant to the analysis.